SOURCE 0 - VOCABULARY

 Doctrinal term: technical isolation versus legal independence.

-5 - "WHAT IS THE DIFFERENCE BETWEEN CERTIFYING AN AI SYSTEM AND PROVING ONE DECISION WAS COMPLIANT?"
+5 - "WHAT IS THE DIFFERENCE BETWEEN CERTIFYING AN AI SYSTEM, OR ASSEMBLING A COMPLIANCE DOSSIER AROUND IT, AND PROVING ONE SPECIFIC DECISION WAS COMPLIANT?"

 Certification, conformity assessment, and technical documentation evaluate a system's design before deployment.
-None of these address whether one specific decision, taken during live operation, respected the constraints the system was certified against.
-SOURCE 0 addresses the decision level, not as a substitute for certification, but as the layer certification does not reach.
+A compliance dossier assembled from risk assessments, human-review records, and explainability logs documents, in the same way, that a governance process existed around the system.
+Neither addresses whether one specific decision, taken during live operation, respected the constraints the system was certified against, or what was true of that system at the precise moment a later-disputed action occurred.
+SOURCE 0 addresses the decision level, not as a substitute for either certification or the compliance dossier, but as the layer neither reaches.

 6 - "WHY DOES A GOVERNANCE PLATFORM THAT BLOCKS RISKY AI ACTIONS STILL NOT SOLVE THIS?"